 Flora:

 The wildlife and vegetation found in the Jaldapara National Park are diverse.
 Particularly during the monsoon season, the area is awash in flowers and flora.
 Shishu and khair trees can be found in the Jaldapara National Park.
-In addition, there are tall grasses, reeds, ferns, and palm grass, or Setaria palmifolia.
+In addition, there are tall grasses, reeds, ferns, palm grass, or Setaria palmifolia.

 Fauna: